grafana/loki/docs/sources/alerting/_index.md

 ## Prometheus Compatible

-When running the ruler (by default in single binary form), Loki will accept rules files and then schedule them for continual evaluation.
-These are _Prometheus Compabile_!
+When running the ruler (by default in single binary form), Loki accepts rules files and then schedules them for continual evaluation.
+These are _Prometheus compatible_!
 This means the rules file has the same structure as in [Prometheus](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/), with the exception that the rules specified are in LogQL.

 Let's see what that looks like:

 The syntax of a rule file is: